lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 > questions to ask: what can you make by playing that feels right and fun ?
 What can you combine and remix from others to make something new ?

 ### 4. Find others with common interests (make no compromise)
 Find the other people who have found the crack.
-You want to avoid the soulless drones or the clueless replicators You’d be amazed how many others are interested in doing the same and would love to collaborate with you!!!
+You want to avoid the soulless drones or the clueless replicators.
+People with a sense of humor, unpredictable people, these are the kind of people you want to find.
+You’d be amazed how many others are interested in doing the same and would love to collaborate with you!

+> Questions to ask:

-### 5. Create Community
+### 5. Catalyze (create community)
- Start a group, a meetup and get people together and encourage discourse.
+Catalysis is really fun part you find other, you get them together and yo do organize something informal, whatever, a party, or something.

+> Questions to ask:

-### 6. Create your own ‘jargon’
+### 6. Exploit language (Create your own ‘jargon’)

 Express your world, your values by identifying your words.
 By doing so, you can create your own unique subculture lexicon.

+Together you can create language (visual language, sonic language, music, body language, or plain old words).
+Put a name on whatever that is you are creating together.

 ### 7. Institutionalize
 Sometimes you have to ‘let go’ in order to grow.
 Many formal ideologies originated from disruptive and grassroots movements